-For the three months ended March 31, 2023, we incurred a net loss of \$3.3 million.
-As of March 31, 2023, we had an accumulated deficit of \$34.4 million.
-We expect to incur additional losses and increase operating expenses in future periods.
-Since our inception, our primary sources of liquidity have been the sale and issuance of convertible preferred stock, convertible notes and common stock, including in our IPO and the March 2023 Offering, and from the exercise of warrants.
+For the nine months ended September 30, 2023, we incurred a net loss of \$7.0 million.
+As of September 30, 2023, our accumulated deficit stood at \$38.2 million.
+We anticipate incurring further losses and increasing operating expenses in future periods.
+Since our inception, our primary sources of liquidity have been the sale and issuance of convertible preferred stock, convertible notes, and common stock, including our IPO and the March 2023 Offering, as well as from the exercise of warrants.

-As of March 31, 2023 and December 31, 2022, we had \$3.7 million and \$6.4 million in cash and cash equivalents and short-term marketable securities, respectively.
-During the three months ended March 31, 2023, we used \$2.7 million of cash in operations.
-Our primary requirements for liquidity have been to fund our clinical trial activity and general corporate and working capital needs.
-In August 2021, we completed our IPO and received aggregate gross proceeds of \$16.7 million.
+As of September 30, 2023 and December 31, 2022, we had \$3.2 million and \$6.4 million in cash and cash equivalents and short-term marketable securities, respectively.
+During the nine months ended September 30, 2023, we used \$8.2 million of cash in operations.
+Our primary requirements for liquidity have been to fund our clinical trial activities and general corporate and working capital needs.
+In August 2021, we successfully completed our IPO, receiving aggregate gross proceeds of \$16.7 million.
 We paid underwriting discounts and commissions of \$1.3 million, and we also incurred expenses of \$0.8 million in connection with the offering.
-As a result, the net offering proceeds to us, after deducting underwriting discounts and commissions and offering expenses, were \$14.6 million.
-In February 2021, we received notification and confirmation from Silicon Valley Bank that our PPP loan of \$140,000 was forgiven in its entirety and automatically cancelled by the U.S. Small Business Administration.
+After deducting underwriting discounts, commissions and offering expenses, the net proceeds to us amounted to \$14.6 million.
+Furthermore, in February 2021, we received notification from Silicon Valley Bank confirming the complete forgiveness and cancellation of our PPP loan of \$140,000 by the U.S. Small Business Administration.